 Cancer Screening Services

-The Cancer Screening Program supports comprehensive cancer control in Montana by providing ongoing quality screening services to Montana men and women and education in a manner that is appropriate, accessible, cost-effective and sensitive to the client’s needs.
+The Cancer Screening Program supports comprehensive cancer control in Montana by providing ongoing quality screening services to Montana women and education in a manner that is appropriate, accessible, cost-effective and sensitive to the client’s needs.

 The Montana Cancer Control Programs data (October 1, 1996 – June 30, 2012) show that 46,813 mammograms and 30,953 Pap tests have been performed through MCCP direct screening services.
 A total of 24,785 have been served in the direct screening program since its inception.
 The number of women of American Indian heritage screened by the MCCP has steadily increased from approximately 6% in 1996 (5 of 262 women), to approximately 19% in 2012 (1,074 of 5,681).